nik786/kube-learn/JENKINS-TRAINING/ci-speed.md

  Can you describe a scenario where you optimized a DevOps pipeline for a complex application, and what strategies did you use?

+ # 🚀 How to Reduce Jenkins CI Build Time for Spring Boot Microservice from 20 min to 10 min

 | Component               | Strategy / Action                                                        | Description                                                                 | Command / Configuration Example                                                              |
 |------------------------|---------------------------------------------------------------------------|-----------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|